Procedures for Handling Complaints

 Except in the case of a privilege recognized under California law (examples of which include therapists and clergy acting as such), any member of the University community who knows of or has reason to know of sexual discrimination allegations shall promptly inform the campus Title IX Coordinator at titleIX@usfca.edu.

-The University has designated a Title IX Coordinator to monitor and oversee overall Title IX compliance.
-A coordinator will reach out to alleged survivors to explain and discuss the following:
+The University has designated a Title IX Coordinator to monitor and oversee all Title IX compliance.
+The Title IX Coordinator, or a designee, will reach out to reporting persons to explain and discuss the following:

 - the University’s complaint process and options available to survivors